zannads/BevarMejo/docs/building.md

     ```

     _Note_: This requires additional setup.
 See ["Installation for Results Reproduction"](#installation-for-results-reproduction) section.
+    *Another note*: You need to specify the version with the `yy.m.d` format.

 ## Part B: Python Installation

 ### Step 1: Create Python Environment